Create the Charm directory $ mkdir hello-operator; cd hello-operator # Initialise the Charm directory $ charmcraft init

 This section will guide you through the process of initialising an empty Charm template (which defaults to creating a Kubernetes charm), and explain the purpose of each file.

-To get started, ensure that you have an appropriate Development Environment for a Charmed Operator, then let’s create a new Charm named
+To get started, first ensure that you have an appropriate Development Environment for a Charmed Operator, then create a new Charm named

 hello-operator, generating the template in its own directory: